Moise Kean racist chanting: 'The blame is 50-50' - Leonardo Bonucci calls out Juventus star for taunting fans | Goal.com

 Coach Massimiliano Allegri also spoke out regarding the chants, although he did not personally hear what was said.

-“He scored another goal and did better in the second half, whereas he got more or less everything wrong in the first half," he told Sky Sports Italia .
+“He scored another goal and did better in the second half, whereas he got more or less everything wrong in the first half," he told Sky Sport Italia .

 “I didn’t hear anything from the stands, as I was focused on the game.
 You need great intelligence to deal with these situations and should not go to provoke people.
 That, of course, does not mean the idiots in the crowd and the way they reacted should be justified.